AMG has adopted best practices in corporate governance, including:

 • Mitigation of dilutive impact of equity awards through share repurchases

-• Formulaic Performance Assessment scorecard; pre-set objective quantitative metrics drive 100% of the incentive compensation determination process, with achievement caps on each individual metric
+• Formulaic Performance Assessment scorecard; pre-set objective quantitative metrics drive 100% of the assessment score, with achievement caps on each individual metric

 • A thorough risk assessment process, as described under “Risk Considerations in our Compensation Program” in our most recent Proxy Statement